blackberry/WebWorks-Community-APIs/BB10-Cordova/UPnP/README.md

 To use the plugin in another project, that's been created with Cordova, run __cordova plugin add ../plugin__

-Then you can call the methods with the namespace __com.blackberry.community.upnp__, and that should appear in WebInspector as an Object so you can see what APIs are available.
+Then you can call the methods with the namespace __cordova-plugin-upnp__, and that should appear in WebInspector as an Object so you can see what APIs are available.

 ## The Extension API